JeropLinet/WK2-Code-Challenge/README.md

 #### By *Kibet Linet Jerop*

 ## Description
-from this repository we have three different projects that can beviewed with their own pages when the HTML part is open,
+This repository contains three diffrent challanges that are stated below:

 => Swap-case System
 A system that swaps the case of any character in the sentence input.
 If the character is in upper case the program swaps it to be in lower case.